Sign up now for a

 “Yes, Grandpa?”

-The frail bony fingers of his right hand slowly opened, revealing a piece of paper folded many times.
+The frail bony fingers of his right hand slowly opened revealing a piece of paper folded many times.
 A smooth hand grasped the withered one and took the small white square.
 Unfolding it, Kenji was surprised to find a command: Bring the box in the cave.
 He was puzzled, for there was no cave, then he wondered if the cave meant the hole in the side of the hill at the edge of the pond.
 He remembered helping his grandfather enlarge the pond and stocking it with a few golden carp five years ago.
 His grandfather had told him there was a spring inside the hill.
 Now, he wondered where the hole led.

-He stepped forward into the chamber.
+He moved forward into the chamber.
 The illumination intensified as flares within the orbs erupted, spitting sparks that smashed against their crystal confinement in bursts of primary colors.
 Hairs on his neck rose as an electric surge flowed down his torso to the tips of his toes.

 Kenji called out, “Gramps, I’ve got the box.”
 There was no response, and as he entered the room he saw why; the old man was still, a grimace distorting his face.
 He knew his grandfather was dead, but felt for a pulse.
 There was none.